Al pastor: History

-During the 19th century, variations of a vertically grilled meat dish, now known by several names, started to spread throughout the Ottoman Empire.
-The Lebanese version, shawarma, was brought to Mexico in the late 19th and early 20th centuries by a wave of Lebanese immigrants, mainly Christians such as the Maronites who have no religious dietary restrictions on eating pork.
+During the 19th century, variations of a vertically grilled meat dish doner, now known by several names, started to spread throughout the Ottoman Empire.
+The Levantine version of doner, called shawarma, was brought to Mexico in the late 19th and early 20th centuries by a wave of Lebanese immigrants, mainly Christians who have no religious dietary restrictions on eating pork.

-In the 1920s in the state of Puebla, lamb meat was replaced by pork.
-Mexican-born progeny of Lebanese immigrants began opening their various restaurants.
+By the 1920s, lamb meat was mostly replaced by pork.
+The Mexican-born progeny of Lebanese immigrants also began opening their own restaurants.

-Later, in Mexico City, they began to marinate with adobo, and using corn tortillas, which resulted in the al pastor taco.
-It is unknown when they began to be prepared as we know it today, however, some agree that it was in the 1960s when they became popular.
+Later, in Mexico City, they began to marinate with adobo and use corn tortillas, which resulted in the al pastor taco.
+It is unknown when they began to be prepared as we know them today; however, some agree that it was in the 1960s when they became popular.

 Preparation

 Pork is marinated in a combination of dried chilies, spices, pineapple, and typically achiote paste, then slowly cooked with charcoal or gas flame on a vertical rotisserie called a trompo (lit. 'spinning top'), the meat is shaved off as the outside is browned, and made into tacos.
 Guajillo chile, garlic, cumin, clove, bay leaf, and vinegar are common ingredients, with cinnamon, dried Mexican oregano, coriander, and black peppercorns found in many variants.
 Meat is thinly sliced off the spit with a large knife into a small corn tortilla and served with finely chopped onions, cilantro, and diced pineapple.
 A wedge of lemon or lime and a salsa are optional condiments.
 This meat is also a common ingredient in gringas, alambres, huaraches, tortas, burritos, and pizza.